 SAWNAA is NOT a service-provider but we can refer women to the right services in their local area for support.

-SAWNAA is a network of South Asian women globally focusing on the following three:
+SAWNAA is a network of South Asian women focusing on the following three:

-1: Academic Network of South Asian Women with a focus on STEM (Science, Technology, Engineering & Maths) and other emerging academic fields.
+1: Academic Network of South Asian Women in Australia with a focus on STEM (Science, Technology, Engineering & Maths) and other emerging academic fields.

-2: Community Leadership such as connecting with women-empowerment INGOs, local not-for-profit and women groups especially those involved in Sports for South Asian women.
+2: Community Leadership such as connecting with women-empowering INGOs, local not-for-profits and women groups especially those involved in sports for South Asian women in Australia.

 3: Professional Training and Opportunities where SAWNAA offers opportunity for its members to hear from fellow South Asian-women experts prospering in their respective industry or leading enterprises.
 As well as any relevant local or global opportunities for South Asian women to participate in.